mohammedniyafsm/Tomato-Leaf-Disease-Prediction-System/README.md

-🍅 Tomato Leaf Disease Prediction System
+🍅Tomato Leaf Disease Prediction System:
-This project is a machine learning-powered web application that predicts tomato leaf diseases from uploaded leaf images.
-Leveraging deep learning with TensorFlow/Keras, the system classifies tomato leaf images into various disease categories or marks them as healthy.
+A machine learning-powered web application designed to predict tomato leaf diseases from uploaded images.
+This project leverages a Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify tomato leaf images into disease categories or as healthy.
+Integrated with a Flask backend, the system allows users to upload images via an HTML/CSS frontend and receive real-time predictions.
+Git is used for version control and collaboration.

 🔍 Key Features:

-Trained CNN model for tomato leaf disease classification.
+- Trained CNN model for accurate disease classification.

-Flask-based web application for image uploads and real-time predictions.
+- Flask-based API for image uploads and predictions.

-User-friendly frontend with HTML/CSS.
+- Simple, user-friendly web interface.

-Git-based version control for tracking code changes.
+- End-to-end ML pipeline from data processing to deployment.

 🚀 Tech Stack:

-Python, TensorFlow/Keras for model building and training.
+- Python, TensorFlow/Keras (model training)

-Flask for backend API and deployment.
+- Flask (backend/deployment)

-HTML/CSS for the frontend interface.
+- HTML/CSS (frontend)

-Git for source control and collaboration.
+- Git (version control)

 🎯 Learning Outcomes:

-Hands-on experience with image classification using deep learning.
+- Develop skills in image-based disease prediction using deep learning.

-Deploying ML models in real-world web apps.
+- Gain experience deploying ML models in a Flask web app.

-Understanding of end-to-end ML pipelines from data to deployment.
+- Master version control and collaboration with Git.